 You hike inside the national park to Snaefellsjokull glacier, Saxholl, and to Djupalon, Dritvik, Londrangar, Hellnar, Arnarstapi, Budahraun and Budir.

 You drive to Borgarnes and then to Reykholt where you will accommodate.

-Optional: Ferry to Flatey island, from Stykkisholmur (all year)
+Optional: Ferry to Flatey island, from Stykkisholmur (May - Aug)

 Reykholt is one of Iceland's major historic sites, a cultural centre of past and present.
 The cultural heritage of the place is mainly based around the residence of the saga writer and historian, Snorri Sturluson, who lived in Reykholt between 1206 and 1241.
 You will see famous antiquities like the pool, passageway, old farmstead and hot water and steam channels dating from Snorri's time.

 You drive to the waterfalls Hraunfossar and Barnafoss which are beautiful and unusual natural phenomena.
 The Hraunfossar falls are clear, cold springs that well up through the lava and run in falls and rapids into the Hvita River.
 Barnafoss has been evolving through recorded history, as the river has dug itself down through the lava and runs in a deep and narrow ravine.
 There used to be a stone arch spanning the river, forming a bridge between the districts at both sides of the river.
 The name "Barnafoss" (Children's Falls) is related to the local folk story that two boys from nearby lost their lives when falling into the falls from the stone bridge.
 The mournful mother had the bridge destroyed to prevent similar grievances.
 But actually the stone bridge was destroyed in an earthquake.